Validating Prior-informed Fisher-matrix Analyses against GWTC Data: Discussion and Conclusions

-Fisher-matrix analyses are always introduced as an approximation valid in the high-SNR limit \citep{Vallisneri:2007ev, Rodriguez_2013}.
-The results of this work suggest, instead, that the accuracy of the Fisher analysis is mostly limited by model degeneracies instead of the SNR.
-The Fisher analysis does well, with a trend to overestimate uncertainties, as long as the parameters are not degenerate and the Bayesian analysis does not output multi-modal posterior distributions.
-By construction, the Fisher analysis cannot represent multi-modal distributions.
-Therefore, when multi-modality comes into play, the Fisher analysis represents one of the modes (the one centred around the true parameter value), and this, coming back to angular parameters, explains why the uncertainties on the angular parameters are sometimes better estimated with Fisher approximation than with Bayesian analysis.
-As we have shown in Fig.~\ref{fig:median_summary_virgo}, degeneracies are broken effectively by having a network of 3 detectors, which not only improves the match between LVK and \texttt{GWFish+Priors} results with respect to sky localization, but in fact improves the match with respect to all parameters.
-Without priors, the mismatch can still be significant.
+\begin{itemize} \item Fisher-matrix analyses are always introduced as an approximation valid in the high-SNR limit \citep{Vallisneri:2007ev, Rodriguez:2013mla}.
+The results of this work suggest, instead, that the accuracy of the Fisher analysis is mostly limited by model degeneracies and correlations among parameters, rather than the SNR.
+Specifically, degeneracies pose a major issue even if the SNR is high.
+It still holds that very low SNR Fisher matrix analyses provide less accurate estimates of parameter errors.
+We find that the Fisher analysis does well, with a trend to overestimate uncertainties, confirming the findings of \cite{Rodriguez:2013mla} (see Fig.~\ref{fig:boxplot_summary}, Fig.~\ref{fig:median_summary}, Fig.~\ref{fig:histograms_summary}).
+This is the case as long as the parameters are not degenerate and the Bayesian analysis does not output multi-modal posterior distributions.
+By construction, in fact, the Fisher analysis cannot represent multi-modal distributions.
+Therefore, when multi-modality comes into play, the Fisher analysis represents one of the modes (centered around the injected parameter value), and this explains why the uncertainties are sometimes better estimated with Fisher approximation than with Bayesian analysis (see the angular parameters and hence sky localization).
+Multi-modalities are not easy to deal with.
+Some insights on the issue are given in \citep{Roulet:2022kot} where ad-hoc reparametrizations are proposed. \item Adding priors improves the error estimates.
+Parameters like chirp mass, mass ratio, and luminosity distance benefit from including priors.
+Especially for luminosity distance, this assures that the posterior does not extend beyond the physical range to negative values.
+Priors' impact is even more evident for spin parameters that are poorly constrained by Fisher analyses alone.
+This also happens in the full Bayesian analysis, where some parameters, like spins, are as well prior-driven.
+On the other hand, regarding sky location and angular parameters in general, including prior, the error estimates might only slightly improve due to the inherent limitations of the Fisher analysis in handling multi-modal distributions. \item There is, in fact, an interplay among priors, correlations and SNR, especially when few detectors are involved.
+In this case, the results for angular parameters are prone to degeneracies.
+When the sky-localization suffers from multi-modality, the match between LVK results and \texttt{GWFish+Priors} is generally worse.
+Especially the sky-location errors produced by \texttt{GWFish+Priors} cannot be trusted in this case.
+As we have shown in Fig.~\ref{fig:median_summary_virgo}, however, degeneracies can be effectively broken by having a network of 3 detectors, with a non-negligible SNR in each of them (at least around 4).
+This not only improves the match between LVK and \texttt{GWFish+Priors} results with respect to sky localization but, in fact, improves the match with respect to all parameters.
 This highlights the role of priors in taming degeneracies, and it indicates how well \texttt{Fisher+Priors} methods work in the absence of important multi-modality in the posterior distribution.
-Consequently, the impact of priors in GW data analysis is worth careful consideration.
+In contrast, error estimates of mass parameters and distance match the LVK results very well, even when the observation is made with only two detectors of the LVK network. \end{itemize}